electronicarts/ea-async/README.md

 Getting started
 ---------------

-EA Async currently supports JDK 8-10.

-It works with Java and Scala and should work with most JVM languages.
+EA Async currently supports JDK 8-10 and works with Java, Scala, and most JVM languages.

-The only requirement to use EA Async is that must be used only inside methods that return `CompletableFuture`, `CompletionStage`, or subclasses of `CompletableFuture`.
+EA Async must be used inside methods that return `CompletableFuture`, `CompletionStage`, or subclasses of `CompletableFuture`.

 ### Using with maven